Mathias Bynens

 I’ve put up a demo page with heavily commented source code as well.
 Enjoy!

-This fallback works in all A-grade browsers, including IE 6.
-It will only be executed if the details element is not natively supported in the browser.
+This fallback works in all A-grade browsers, including IE6.
+It will only be executed if the <details> element is not natively supported in the browser.
 If it isn’t, and JavaScript is disabled, all elements will still be visible to the user.

 Note that you should never pull in a 25 KiB JavaScript library just to make <details> work — this solution should only be used in cases where jQuery is used already.
-Of course it’s possible to rewrite this as plain JavaScript, but I’ll leave that as an exercise to the reader ;) Update: Looks like Remy Sharp already wrote a sans-jQuery fallback for <details> with similar functionality.
-Nice!
+Of course it’s possible to rewrite this as plain JavaScript, but I’ll leave that as an exercise to the reader ;)

 Comments